RazTheGoon/Kingdom1/ReadMe.md

 ![S](Images/exploitcopy.png)

 Finally, its time to compile and exploit.
 This can all be done with one single command by to using the gcc compiler on 9545.c and outputting to another file called 9545.
-Then using `&&` I run the new 9545 file after the compiling is completed.
+Then using `&&` to run the new 9545 file after the compiling is completed.

 The final command looks like this: `$ gcc 9545.c -o 9545 && ./9545`